moonymango/enmovito/memory-bank/productContext.md

 ### Interactive Exploration

 - Users should be able to zoom, pan, and hover over data points to see exact values
-- Switching between time series and XY plot views should be seamless
 - Changing parameters to visualize should be quick and responsive

 ### Insightful Visualization